jafingerhut/p4lang-tests/README.md

 restrictions that the dependency makes about when the two actions can be scheduled relative to one another.

+Short version just to get the color and dependency type
+correspondence:

+* `MATCH` `red`
+* `ACTION` `blue`
+* `SUCCESSOR` `green`
+* `REVERSE_READ` `orange` (or `yellow`)
+* `CONTROL_FLOW` `dotted black`

+Longer version with more details.
+In all cases, if there is a label on the edge, it is a list of packet fields that are the ones that cause the dependency to exist.

-* red solid line with arrow, and label - match dependency.
+* `MATCH` dependency, drawn as red solid line with arrow, and label.
   Can only be from a table, but to either a table or a condition.
   Represents at least one action of 'from' table writing a field that 'to' condition reads, or that 'to' table uses in its table search key.
 The action represented by the 'to' node cannot begin until the 'from' table action is completely finished.

-* blue solid line with arrow, and label - action dependency.
+* `ACTION` dependency, drawn as blue solid line with arrow.
 Can only be from a table, to a table.
 Represents at least one action of 'from' table writing a field that 'to' table action reads or writes, but 'to' table does _not_ use the field in its search key.
 The